Avocado Black Bean Quesadillas

 Make sauce béarnaise.
 Keep warm.

-Place the pan in a 400 degree oven and roast until the filet is medium rare, about 12 minutes.
+Place the pan in a 400 degree oven and roast until the filet is barely medium rare, about 12 minutes.

 Remove from the oven and allow to stand 5 minutes (the steak will continue to cook).